San Joaquin, California

-San Joaquin (Spanish: San Joaquín, meaning "St. Joachim") is a city in Fresno County, California, United States.
+San Joaquin is a city in Fresno County, California, United States.
 The population was 3,701 at the 2020 census, down from 4,001 at the 2010 census.
 The nearest high school in the area is Tranquillity High School in Tranquillity.
 San Joaquin is located 11 mi southwest of Kerman, at an elevation of 174 feet (53 m).

 Etymology

-San Joaquin was named for the San Joaquin River.
+San Joaquin (Spanish for "Saint Joachim") was named for the San Joaquin River.

 Geography

 According to the United States Census Bureau, the city incorporates a total area of 1.2 sqmi, all of it land.

 History

+The city is located within what was once the James Ranch, owned by Jefferson G. James (1829–1910).
+In 1912, the 76,000 acre ranch was bought by Benjamin F. Graham (1868–1935), who announced his intent to sell it in 60-to-80 acre tracts.
+The nucleus of the land development project would be a new city near Tranquillity, named "Graham", for which construction began immediately, including an announced plan for a railroad spur line leading to it to be laid "within two weeks".

+On April 16, 1913, a post office named "Grahamton" opened there, but two days later its name was changed to "San Joaquin".
+The city and associated development continued to be promoted as "Graham" until about August of that year, after which it was referred to as "San Joaquin".

-The first post office opened in San Joaquin in 1913.
-San Joaquin incorporated in 1920.
+San Joaquin was incorporated in 1920, becoming the tenth incorporated municipality in the county.